Iqua Colson: Early life and education

+At the age of 19, Colson was given the name "Iqua" by a friend from Africa, who explained that it was used for female singers in his village.
+She adopted the name and has continued to use it throughout her career.

-In 1975, she married pianist Adegoke Steve Colson, and in 1982 they moved to Montclair, New Jersey.
+In 1975, she married jazz pianist Adegoke Steve Colson.
+The couple moved in 1982 to Montclair, New Jersey.

 Career

-Music
+Musical career

 Iqua Colson became an early member of the Association for Advancement of Creative Musicians (AACM) in 1972.
 In the Downbeat AACM 50th Anniversary issue, vocalist/composer Colson is described as one of the 'ACCM's Powerful Women', along with Peggy Abrams, Sandra Lashley, pianist-composer-singer Amina Claudine Myers, flutist Nicole Mitchell, cellist Tomeka Reid, pianist-singer Ann Ward, vocalists Dee Alexander, singer-harpist-flutist Sonjia Hubert Harper (aka Maia).
 She was named a Vocal Talent Deserving Wider Recognition by DownBeat and recognized by Billboard for distinguished achievement as a lyricist.
 Fred Anderson put together the Fred Anderson Sextet including Colson as vocalist, reedist Douglas Ewart, trombonist George Lewis, bassist Felix Blackmon, pianist Soji Adebayo and drummer Hamid Drake.
 One of the most active women musicians and vocalists within the early AACM, Colson is referenced as an inspiration by other vocalists like Dee Alexander.
-She has led bands at women’s jazz festivals, and performs in collaboration with her husband Adegoke Steve Colson with his Steve Colson Quartet, their Colsons Unity Troupe, among other musical collaborations for the AACM and other arts organizations.
+She has led bands at women’s jazz festivals, and performs in collaboration with her husband Adegoke Steve Colson's Quartet, and their Colsons Unity Troupe, among other musical collaborations for the AACM and other arts organizations.
 She served as a member of the board of directors of The Jazz Institute of Chicago, helping to expand audience for the annual Chicago Jazz Festival, and was a founding member of FEPA, producers of Chicago's Underground Fest and Blacklight Film Festival.

+In 2025, Colson and her husband announced an upcoming album titled Glow: Music for Trio…Add Voice, recorded with Adegoke Steve Colson alongside drummer Andrew Cyrille and bassist Mark Helias, scheduled for release in August 2025.